Toronto Wolfpack: Logistics

-As none of the players on the roster are from Toronto or Canada, the team stays at the George Brown College residence in West Don Lands that is the former site of the 2015 Pan American Games Athletes' Village and trains at Lamport Stadium.
+The team stays at the George Brown College residence in West Don Lands that is the former site of the 2015 Pan American Games Athletes' Village and trains at Lamport Stadium.
 Away teams stay at York University residence and train on York University athletic facilities.
 Through a sponsorship deal with Air Transat, the team covers the travel and accommodation cost for all of the away teams.
 Toronto Wolfpack continued to cover expenses for the visiting teams in the 2018 season.

 Toronto signed an agreement with Brighouse Rangers to share their training ground for pre-seasons and while the Wolfpack are in the UK for away fixtures for 2017.
 At the end of the 2017 season the Wolfpack confirmed their intention to switch to a base in Manchester, UK, during the 2018 season, and in 2018 announced the deepening of their partnership with Manchester Metropolitan University and its community.
 Until 2020, Manchester served as the Wolfpack's home in the United Kingdom, with the club training at Hopwood Hall College.

 Media and promotion

 Toronto Wolfpack games were broadcast on Canadian specialty channel GameTV, with further digital rights extended to CBC Sports with games streamed on the CBC Sports website.
 Matches are also archived on the Toronto Wolfpack YouTube Channel.

 All Toronto Wolfpack games were broadcast live in the UK on Sky Sports - Arena which reaches 11 million homes across the Sky Network.
 In the USA Eleven Sports send broadcasts into 50 million homes.

+All 2023 Canada Games were available on Wolfpacks own channel Howl TV.